 - As of July 13, a creatinine value will be required for all PELD candidates.
 (This is already a data requirement for candidates age 10 or older.)

-Note: While Phase 2 of the policy will also include some updates to classification of pediatric candidates in Status 1A or Status 1B, these changes do not require new or updated data entry.
+Note: While there will be some updates to classification of pediatric candidates in Status 1A or Status 1B, these changes do not require new or updated data entry.

 - Preparing for MELD 3.0 and PELD Creatinine: Phase 1